wkliao/log_io_vol/doc/sketch_board.md

     Everything in HDF5 is indexed using B-tree.
     There is a B-tree under each group to track data objects within that group.
     There is a B-tree for every chunked dataset to track its chunks.
-    Locating data objects requires traveling the B-tree form the current location (e.g., the loc_id passed to H5Dopn).
+    Locating data objects requires traveling the B-tree form the current block (e.g., the loc_id passed to H5Dopn).
-    Since the location of a child node of a B-tree is not known before reading its parent node, traversing a B-tree may involve multiple writes.
+    Since the block of a child node of a B-tree is not known before reading its parent node, traversing a B-tree may involve multiple writes.
     + We should avoid creating many hidden data object (datasets, groups) Metadata operations are relatively expensive compared to NetCDF.
       They may involve multiple read operations.